HeavyMedl/lists/README.md

 <a name='concatMap'/>
 ### concatMap : [x]|str -> f -> [x]|str
 ------
-**Description**: Array of variables or String returned by mapping a function over an Array of variables or String and flattening the result
+**Description**: Array of Variables or String returned by mapping a Function over an Array of variables or String and flattening the result

-**Signature Definition**: Give arg 1 an Array of variables or a String; Give arg 2 a function that produces an Array of variables or String; Get an Array of variables or a String
+**Signature Definition**: Give arg 1 an Array of Variables or a String; Give arg 2 a Function that produces an Array of Variables or String; Get an Array of Variables or a String

 **Example Usage**: